hamzeen/hamzeen/README.md

 ### Hi there!

-Thanks for dropping by, I am a Technical Lead wokring on technologies like NodeJS & SpringBoot.
+Thanks for dropping by, I am a Technical Lead working on technologies like NodeJS & Java.

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->